GShreekar/ChRoom/README.md

-# Chroom - Real-time Chat Application
+# ChRoom - Real-time Chat Application

 A lightweight real-time chat application built with React, TypeScript, and Firebase.